 In engineering he played key roles, managing teams in the areas of asset management, maintenance, plant investigations, and renewable energy.
 He is well known for his expertise in strategy development, business planning, young professional development, and capacity building (research and education).
 Yashin’s passion for the development of people has resulted in him being elected to lead several initiatives and committees both locally and internationally.
 These include the Tertiary Education Support Programme at Eskom, the Strategic Advisory Committee for the Engineering Council of South Africa and the Africa Engineering Week at continental level, amongst others.
 He has also served on the National Science and Technology Forum Adjudication panel for the National Science Awards, and was Chief Judge on Provincial Science Expos.
 His interests are in the research areas of Engineering Capacity Building, Systems Integration and Design, Renewable Energy, and Asset Management.

-Professor Anna-Mart van Wyk is a widely published and globally acknowledged academic.
-Her academic career has seen her gaining deep knowledge on arms and diplomacy within the context of world history.
+Professor Anna-Mart van Wyk is a globally acknowledged academic in the field of nuclear history.
+Her academic career has seen her gaining deep knowledge on issues pertaining to arms control and disarmament.

-She read a DPhil in History, which sparked her interest in foreign policy and arms control, leading her to specialise in the history of South Africa’s nuclear weapons programme.
+She read a DPhil in History, which sparked her interest in foreign policy and arms control, ultimately leading her to her current specialisation in the history of South Africa’s nuclear weapons programme.
 Her work has been widely published and presented internationally, and she has been recognised twice with the Monash South Africa Distinguished Researcher Award in recent years.

-Passionate about non-proliferation and disarmament of weapons of mass destruction (WMD), Anna-Mart has lectured courses on contemporary arms control, disarmament, diplomacy, and world history, in addition to postgraduate supervision in related fields.
-This passion has taken her to speak to global institutions such as ETH Zurich, the LSE, Yale University, James Martin Center for Nonproliferation Studies, Woodrow Wilson International Center for Scholars, United Nations Office for Disarmament Affairs, as well as the annual Nuclear History Bootcamp.
-She is a partner of the Carnegie-funded Nuclear Proliferation International History Project, an adjunct Professor of History at Monash South Africa, a former Public Policy Scholar at the Woodrow Wilson International Center for Scholars, and a research fellow at the University of South Africa.
+Passionate about the non-proliferation and disarmament of weapons of mass destruction (WMD), Anna-Mart has lectured courses on contemporary arms control, disarmament, diplomacy, and world history, in addition to postgraduate supervision in related fields.
+This passion has taken her to speak to global institutions such as Sciences Po, ETH Zurich, the LSE, Yale University, James Martin Center for Nonproliferation Studies, Woodrow Wilson International Center for Scholars, United Nations Office for Disarmament Affairs, as well as the annual global Nuclear History ‘Bootcamp’.
+She is a partner of the Carnegie-funded Nuclear Proliferation International History Project, an adjunct Professor of History at Monash University in Australia, and a former Public Policy Scholar at the Woodrow Wilson International Center for Scholars.

 Megan brings a truly global perspective to the MSA team.
 She holds a Master’s in International Affairs from the School of International and Public Affairs at Columbia University and a Bachelor’s Degree in International Relations and Government from Colby College.